 When you make changes to DNS, you may have cached results that affect service.
 Flush your DNS cache to be sure that you’re receiving only the latest DNS results.
 For information on how to flush your DNS cache, see Getting Started: Flushing your DNS Cache.

-Email servers have unique DNS configurations and we don't recommend that you configure your email servers to point to Umbrella DNS.
+Email servers have unique DNS configurations.
+We don't recommend that you configure your email servers to point to Umbrella DNS.
 For more information, see Umbrella and your email server.

 Now that you’ve configured your DNS settings, browse to http://welcome.umbrella.com.
 If you've successfully pointed your DNS to the Cisco Umbrella servers, an Umbrella Welcome page appears.

 If you have trouble reaching the Cisco Umbrella Welcome page or getting web pages to load, try the following:

 - Roll back the DNS configuration changes that you made and run the tests again.
-If the tests still don't work, then there is a problem with your network settings or your ISP.
+If the tests still don't work, there is a problem with your network settings or your ISP.